Vancouver Bridge Centre Virtual Bridge Club Q&A

 - Signing up for a tournament's partnership desk or as a potential substitute

-It is important to note that some features of BBO have been removed to reduce the bandwidth during the current rush of people sheltered in place, most notably photos of players.
+It is important to note that some features of BBO have been removed to reduce the bandwidth during the current rush of people sheltered in place.
 Also, these help pages focus on the current computer/browser version of BBO, not the previous Flash version (which someone who does not upgrade their browser may still have), or the tablet app versions, where touching replaces clicking.
 But there is a lot of help here and many of us could use it.

 - Another few words on disclosure are needed based on a few recent incidents.
 It is important to understand that we alert and explain our own bids, not partner's, in online play (just like the best players do when playing high-level events behind screens).
 Even more important is to use private, not "to table" chat, to request more information from opponents.
 Doing so prevents the passing of unauthorized information to partner about bids you are interested in and the specific questions you are asking.
 This also applies to misclicks: alerting partner that you have misclicked in a live auction is a sure way to get any good score you achieve adjusted.